drac/seyhan-me/posts/lost-art-of-commit-messages.md

 - **Reviewed-by**: Indicates who reviewed the changes.
 - **Signed-off-by**: A sign-off acknowledging you have the rights to submit the work.
 - **See also**: Points to additional resources or relevant information.

-You might wonder, "Footers?
-Isn't that a bit much?"
-Well, consider this: footers can automate tedious tasks, improve team communication, and make your commit history a beacon of clarity in the chaotic sea of code changes.

 ## Example Commit Messages